 A. Comparability.
-The state requests a waiver of the requirements contained in §1902(a)(10)(B) of the Act in order to provide the services specified in Appendix C that are not otherwise available under the approved Medicaid state plan to

-1 als who: (a) require the level(s) of care specified in Item 1.F and (b) meet the target group criteria specified in ix B .
+The state requests a waiver of the requirements contained in §1902(a)(10)(B) of the Act in order to provide the services specified in Appendix C that are not otherwise available under the approved Medicaid state plan to individuals who: (a) require the level(s) of care specified in Item 1.F and (b) meet the target group criteria specified in

+Appendix B.

 B. Income and Resources for the Medically Needy.
-Indicate whether the state requests a waiver of §1902(a)(10)(C)(i)(III) et in order to use institutional income and resource rules for the medically needy (select one): Not Applicable No Yes C. Statewio leness.
-Indicate whether the state requests a waiver of the statewideness requirements in §1902(a)(1) of the Act ne): No Yes If y es, specify the waiver of statewideness that is requested (check each that applies): Geographic Limitation.
+Indicate whether the state requests a waiver of §1902(a)(10)(C)(i)(III) of the Act in order to use institutional income and resource rules for the medically needy (select one):

+Not Applicable

+C. Statewideness.
+Indicate whether the state requests a waiver of the statewideness requirements in §1902(a)(1) of the Act (select one):

+If yes, specify the waiver of statewideness that is requested (check each that applies):

+Geographic Limitation.
 A waiver of statewideness is requested in order to furnish services under this waiver only to individuals who reside in the following geographic areas or political subdivisions of the state.
-Specify the areas to which this waiver applies and, as applicable, the phase-in schedule of the waiver by geographic area: Limited Implementation of Participant-Direction.
+Specify the areas to which this waiver applies and, as applicable, the phase-in schedule of the waiver by geographic area:

+Limited Implementation of Participant-Direction.
 A waiver of statewideness is requested in order to make participant-direction of services as specified in Appendix E available only to individuals who reside in the following geographic areas or political subdivisions of the state.
 Participants who reside in these areas may elect to direct their services as provided by the state or receive comparable services through the service delivery methods that are in effect elsewhere in the state.

 Specify the areas of the state affected by this waiver and, as applicable, the phase-in schedule of the waiver by geographic area:

-5. Assurances
+5 Assurances J. Assul allees